OIerMakabaka/LearnGit/readme.txt

-Git is a amazing version control system.
+Git is a version control system.
-Git is free software distributed under GPL.
+Git is free software.